2022 Al-Aqsa clashes: Other countries

 In a joint statement, Germany, France, Italy and Spain called for respecting the current status of the holy sites in Jerusalem and also respecting Jordan's role in these holy sites, and called "all parties to exercise the utmost restraint and to refrain from violence and all forms of provocation."

-Saudi Arabia expressed its condemnation and denunciation of the Israeli occupation forces storming Al-Aqsa Mosque and closing its gates, and attacking unarmed worshippers inside the mosque and in its external squares.
+Saudi Arabia expressed its condemnation and denunciation of the Israel Defense Forces storming Al-Aqsa Mosque, closing its gates, and attacking unarmed worshippers inside the mosque and in its external squares.
 It also considered "this systematic escalation is a blatant attack on the sanctity of Al-Aqsa Mosque and a violation of international resolutions and covenants".

-Kuwait expressed its strong condemnation and denunciation of the Israeli occupation forces' storming of Al-Aqsa Mosque and the attack on worshipers.
+Kuwait expressed its strong condemnation and denunciation of the Israel Defense Forces' storming of Al-Aqsa Mosque and the attack on worshipers.
 It also considered "These attacks are a dangerous escalation and a flagrant violation of all international conventions and resolutions and a reason to fuel violence and undermine the stability of the region".

 The spokesperson for the Ministry of Foreign Affairs of Egypt, Ambassador Ahmed Hafez, "condemned the Israeli forces’ storming of the blessed Al-Aqsa Mosque, and the violence that followed this incursion against Palestinians in the courtyards of Al-Aqsa Mosque", which resulted in the injury and arrest of dozens of worshipers.
 He stressed, "the necessity of self-restraint and providing full protection for Muslim worshipers and allowing them to perform Islamic rites in Al-Aqsa Mosque, which is a purely Islamic endowment for Muslims."

-Iran strongly censured the Israeli occupation forces' storming of Al-Aqsa Mosque.
+Iran strongly censured the Israel Defense Forces' storming of Al-Aqsa Mosque.
 Hossein Amir-Abdollahian, the current foreign minister of Iran, stated this incident a sign of the resistance of the heroic and brave the Palestinian people and the desperation of the Zionists, during a phone call with Ismail Haniyeh, Chief of Hamas's Political Bureau.
 Also, Saeed Khatibzadeh, Iranian Foreign Ministry Spokesman called the Israeli forces' operations violated international law and human rights.

 The storming was also condemned by Bahrain, Morocco and the United Arab Emirates, which had normalized relations with Israel two years before.
 On 24 April, leaders from Jordan, Egypt and UAE met to discuss restoring calm in Jerusalem.